cloudmesh-community/book/chapters/cloud/packer.md

 manually using Vagrant.
 In this example, we will create the image in Google Compute Platform.

-First download your Google Cloud credentials according to the documentation at
+First, download your Google Cloud credentials according to the documentation at

 * <https://www.packer.io/docs/builders/googlecompute.html#running-without-a-compute-engine-service-account>